matiwinnetou/spring-soy-view/README.md

 #Introduction

-Implementation of Spring's MVC View in Google Closure (soy)
+Implementation of Spring's MVC View Resolver using Google Closure (soy)

 It is highly customizable via pluggable interfaces, for which a default implementation is provided.
 It distinguishes itself from other frameworks, which are often "black boxes" and do not allow easy customisation.
 It was created due to specific requirements, which no other framework at that time could provide.

 #### Supported
 * POJO rendering and flat structure rendering (ToSoyDataConverter interface)